Multi-Target Regression via Input Space Expansion: Treating Targets as Inputs: Experimental Setup

 As the above methodology requires a single performance measurement for each method on each dataset, it is not directly applicable to multi-target evaluation where we have multiple performance measurements (one for each target) for each method on each dataset.
 One option is to take the average RRMSE (aRRMSE) across all target variables within a dataset as a single performance measurement.
-However, this may not always be a meaningful choice since: a) different targets may represent different things and b) we may not be always interested into the best average performance (see patisserie example in Section \ref{sec:related}).
-Another option is to treat the RRMSE performance of each method on each different target as a different measurement.
-In this case, however, Friedman's test assumption of independence between performance measurements might be violated.
-In the absence of a better solution, we perform the two dimensional analysis of \cite{aho2009}, where statistical tests are conducted using both aRRMSE but also considering the RRMSE value per target as an independent measurement.
+This choice, however, has the disadvantage that a very small or large error on a single target might dominate the average, thus obscuring performance differences on the target level.
+Another option is to treat the RRMSE of each method on each target as a different performance measurement.
+In this case, Friedman test's assumption of independence between performance measurements might be violated.
+In the absence of a better solution, we perform a two-dimensional analysis (as done e.g. by \cite{aho2012}) where statistical tests are conducted using both aRRMSE (\textit{per dataset analysis}) but also considering RRMSE per target as an independent performance measurement (\textit{per target analysis}).